-Several Central Queensland Government agencies and community groups engaged with the CCC Project are testing the idea that working across organisational silos can enable tailored and collaborative interventions; that this will make a noticeable improvement to the health, wellbeing and functioning of clients; and at the same time reduce the strain on key community resources.
+Several Central Queensland Government agencies and community groups, engaged with the CCC Project, consider that working across organisational silos can enable tailored and collaborative interventions; that this will make a noticeable improvement to the health, wellbeing and functioning of clients; and at the same time reduce the strain on key community resources.

 Can collaborative service provision improve the overall health, wellbeing and functioning of the most at risk in the community- whilst also reducing the service costs to the community?

 The Steering Committee is comprised of the following:

 - Project sponsors – liveWELL CQ and Department Corrective Services, Probation and Parole, Central Region.